Do you spend time using social media at all?

 While it’s nice to keep your business and personal life separate, the bottom line is that in the world of social media management pretty much all aspects of your online presence are subject to the public eye.
 Potential clients will check you out, so be prepared!

-Here’s a great article on 10 ways to improve your social media profiles that you can implement right away.
+Here’s a great guide on 10 ways to improve your social media profiles that you can implement right away.
 We recommend starting with Facebook and LinkedIn as they’re both great places to network and find social media clients.

 Similar to focusing on two to three social media platforms, choosing a few services to start with will help you focus and make it easier to find clients.
 You’ll sound more credible about what it is you can do, versus someone who claims to be able to “do it all,” and you’ll have more clarity about which kinds of clients to pitch.